TBD54566975/web5-js/README.md

   }
 });

-console.log(record.data.text()) // assuming the record is a text payload, logs the text
+console.log(await record.data.text()) // assuming the record is a text payload, logs the text
 ```

 #### **Request**